Illustration of an intermediate male bodybuilder doing a Push/Pull/Legs hypertrophy workout routine to build muscle.

 Hammer Curl3 sets10-15 reps

-Pull-ups are done with a wider overhand grip, working your lower lats a little harder than chin-ups.
+Pull-ups are done with a wider overhand grip, perhaps working your lower lats a little harder than chin-ups (though that’s debatable).
 They’ll also vary the stress on your elbows, helping to prevent overuse injuries (like golfer’s elbow).

 T-bar rows are fantastic for bulking up your upper back.
 They’ve got a great resistance curve that works your back muscles hard under a deep stretch, and they won’t tire out your spinal erectors right before deadlift day.
 Dumbbell rows and other chest-supported row variations can work here, too.